Health/Wellness, Heart Health, Patient Blog | Aug 8 2022

 Because our bodies do not need any trans fat to function, consume as little as possible, if any at all.
 Read food labels carefully and substitute trans fat with a source of monounsaturated fat or polyunsaturated fat when able.

 If you have more questions about your diet, it’s always a great idea to speak with a registered dietitian.
 Registered dietitians are the only credentialed experts qualified to address your unique health questions.
-Click here to request a direct consultation with a dietitian today!

 What’s the Difference Between Saturated Fat and Unsaturated Fat?
 Available at